-I threw myself down upon the floor beside them, and pressed them alternately to my heart, while inwardly I thanked God that they were asleep, unconscious of danger, and unable by their childish cries to distract our attention from adopting any plan which might offer to effect their escape.
+I threw myself down upon the floor beside them, and pressed them alternately to my heart, while

 The heat soon became suffocating.
 We were parched with thirst, and there was not a drop of water in the house, and none to be procured nearer than the lake.
 I turned once more to the door, hoping that a passage might have been burnt through to the water.
-I saw nothing but a dense cloud of fire and smoke-could hear nothing but the crackling and roaring of flames, which were gaining so fast upon us that I felt their scorching breath in my face.
+I saw nothing but a dense cloud of fire and smoke-could hear nothing but the crackling and roaring of the flames, which were gaining so fast upon us that I felt their scorching breath in my face.

-"Ah," thought I-and it was a most bitter thought-" what will my beloved husband say when he returns and finds that poor Susy and his dear girls have perished in this miserable manner?
+"Ah," thought I-and it was a most bitter thought -"what will my beloved husband say when he returns and finds that his poor Susy and his dear girls have perished in this miserable manner?
 But God can save us yet."

 The thought had scarcely found a voice in my heart before the wind rose to a hurricane, scattering the flames on all sides into a tempest of burning billows.
 I buried my head in my apron, for I thought that our time was come, and that all was lost, when a most terrific crash of thunder burst over our heads, and, like the breaking of a water-spout, down came the rushing torrent of rain which had been pent up for so many weeks.

 In a few minutes the chip-yard was all afloat, and the fire effectually checked.
-The storm-which, unnoticed by us, had been gathering all day, and which was the only one of any note we had that summer, continued to rage all night, and before morning had quite subdued the cruel enemy, whose approach we had viewed with such dread.
+The storm which, unnoticed by us, had been gathering all day, and which was the only one of any note we had that summer, continued to rage all night, and before morning had quite subdued the cruel enemy, whose approach we had viewed with such dread.